The Complete Guide On Sri Lanka Ramayana Tour

 There are about forty major and minor sites that will leave you believe in faith if you are a Hindu devotee, while it will leave any other traveler quite mesmerized by the breathtaking views.
 Moreover for the ones who are researching on the history this tours will be of an educational value.

-So here is a list of Ramayana Sites to Visit in Sri Lanka.
+So here is a list of Ramayana sites in Sri Lanka.

-This temple situated in Chilaw is one of the oldest Hindu temples in Sri Lanka that claims to have connections with the heritage of Ramayana.
+This temple situated in Chilaw is one of the oldest Hindu temples in Sri Lanka and one of must see Ramayana places in Sri Lanka that claims to have connections with the heritage of Ramayana.
 The Legend says that this was the place where Lord Rama prayed for God Shiva after he has defeated King Ravana who was a Brahmin.
 Killing a Brahmin or Brahmicide was considered as the greatest crime according to the Hindus, and when Lord Rama prayed for a remedy after killing Kingb Ravana he has preached that the only remedy would be to install five lingams (a symbol of divine generative energy as a symbol of Shiva).

 Manavari Sivan Kovil